-- Allergy Units (AU/mL).
-The potency of extracts labeled in Allergy Units (AU/mL) is determined by in vitro comparison to a reference standard established by the Center for Biologics Evaluation and Research (CBER) of the Food and Drug Administration. - 2.
-Bioequivalent Allergy Units (BAU/mL).
-Other standardized allergenic extracts are labeled in Bioequivalent Allergy Units/mL (BAU/mL) based on their comparison (by in vitro assay or major allergen content) to CBER, FDA Reference Preparations.
-The FDA reference extracts have been assigned Bioequivalent Allergy Units based on the CBER ID50EAL method.6 Briefly, highly sensitive patients are skin tested to the reference preparation using an intradermal technique employing 3-fold extract dilutions.
-Depending on the dilution which elicits a summation of erythema diameter of 50, Bioequivalent Allergy Units are assigned as follows:
+1. Bioequivalent Allergy Units.
+These allergenic extracts are labeled in Bioequivalent Allergy Units/mL (BAU/mL) based on their comparison (by ELISA Competition) to Center for Biologics Evaluation and Research (CBER).
+Food and Drug Administration (FDA) Reference Preparations.2 The FDA reference extracts have been assigned Bioequivalent Alleroy Units based on the CBER ID 50 EAL method.
+5 Briefly, highly sensitive patients are skin tested to the reference preparation using an intradermal technique employing 3-fold extract dilutions.
+Depending on the dilution which elicits a summation of ervthema diameter of 50mm (D50).
+Bioequivalent Allergy Units are assigned as follows: